A Free Research Database

 Lynda Bunting, Managing Editor

 AATA Online's field editors review abstracts, in their field of expertise, for technical language and relevance prior to publication.
-Current field editors:
+Current field editors (as of July 2021):

 Thomas Chase, United States, since 1976

-Marie-Claude Corbeil, Analytical Research Laboratory, Canadian Conservation Institute, Canada, since 2004
+Marie-Claude Corbeil, Analytical Research Laboratory, Canadian Conservation Institute (retired), Canada, since 2004

 Brian Egloff, Centre for Creative and Cultural Research, University of Canberra, Australia, since 2006